 The Difference Between the Static Web Page and the Dynamic Web Page

-On the contrary, the dynamic web page can change the information and contents of its web page according to the incoming data from a database using any programming language which can display different information for different users.
+On the contrary, a dynamic web page can change the information and contents of its page according to the incoming data from a database using any programming language which can display different information for different users.

 Let’s see how to write a PHP program to see the dynamic web page contents.